SAP-samples/cf-routing-samples/README.md

 cf version 8.0.0+e8d41cf8e.2021-09-16
 ```

-Check out this repo and go to the app you want to test
+Clone this repo and go to the app you want to test

 ```shell
 > git clone https://github.com/SAP-samples/cf-http2